 As previously discussed, in order for manufacturers to be able to sell their products within open markets such as the European Union, the EU commission has created procedures on how to prove performance and intended use, for construction products (via the Construction Product Regulations – CPR), electrical equipment (via the Low Voltage Directive – LVD) etc. The testing and associated data that is created in meeting legislative frameworks such as the CPR and LVD provides the basis for most of the data that a manufacturer will need to share with its supply chain.

 It is the common agreement among the CEN 442 work group 4 that standards already set in place by CEN/CENELEC provide a common technical language to assess the performance of products and systems for construction works and infrastructure.
 This defines a ‘common context’ for translating product characteristics and their test methods into properties and property sets fit for digital use.
 The place to host the standard-based terminology?
-A digital data dictionary managed and maintained according to the PPBIm standard.
+A digital data dictionary managed and maintained according to the upcoming standard prEN ISO 23386.

-These resources are what Cobuilder suggests product data experts use in order to incorporate a common technical language and standards-based construction product data structure when creating Product Data Templates for the European construction industry.
-These insights are discussed as central concideration in the creation of the Product Data Template standard.
+These resources are what Cobuilder suggests product data experts use in order to incorporate a common technical language and standards-based construction product data structure when creating Data Templates for the European construction industry.
+These insights are discussed as central consideration in the creation of the Data Template standard.

-Worldwide, the Draft International Standard – ISO 19650-1 ‘Organization of information about construction works —Information management using building information modelling’ is developed as an essential document for the delivery of information to asset information models.
+Worldwide, the new International Standards – ISO 19650-1 and -2 ‘Organization of information about construction works —Information management using building information modelling’ are developed as essential documents for the delivery of information to asset information models.
 Such standardization initiatives are essential for companies such as Cobuilder creating IT solutions for the sector.

-They are the needed guidance that Cobuilder recomends construction data managers and stewards should capture and translate into their ouw workflows.
-No matter if it is telemetry, IoT and machine learning that clients want – it is the underlying information management that truly affects the bottom line.
+They are the needed guidance that Cobuilder recommends construction data managers and stewards to capture and translate into their organisations’ workflows.
+No matter if it is telemetry, IoT or machine learning that clients want – it is the underlying information management that truly affects the bottom line.

 Cobuilder provides consultancy services to all information management roles within the clients’, building owners’ and managers’ and general contractors’ teams.
-Our experts support information managers, according to the best practices set out in ISO19650 (soon to be EN), in their efforts to improve the process of determining the information (primarily data) requirements they should be requiring from the supply chain, namely the OIRs, AIRs and EIRs.
+Our experts support information managers, according to the best practices set out in ISO19650, in their efforts to improve the process of determining the information (primarily data) requirements they should be requiring from the supply chain, namely the OIRs, AIRs and EIRs.
 Once the requirements process is clear we take on different implementation strategies to ensure the required construction product information is validated and verified throughout the delivery phase.